dheera/bokeh-camera/README.md

 ![image](/images/screenshot1.jpg "image")

-**Will it work on a D435/D415/L515?**
+**Will it work on a D415/L515/T265?**

-Not yet but go ahead and hack at it
+Probably not but go ahead and try, hack at it, submit a pull request.